lhbeb/truegds/public/oldcode/PERFORMANCE_OPTIMIZATIONS.md

 ## 🎉 **Conclusion**

-The performance optimizations have successfully transformed the HappyDeel e-commerce platform into a fast, efficient, and scalable application.
+The performance optimizations have successfully transformed the TrueGds e-commerce platform into a fast, efficient, and scalable application.
 The combination of intelligent caching, optimized data fetching, and API-driven architecture provides an excellent foundation for future growth and feature enhancements.

 **Key Achievements:**
 - ✅ Eliminated redundant data fetching